dwallach1/connect_four_gui/README.md

 # ConnectK GUI

-Generates the GUI for the client-side executable of the the [ConnectK](https://github.com/eecs395rust/ConnectFour) game implementation
+Generates the GUI for the client-side executable of the the [ConnectK](https://github.com/eecs395rust/ConnectFour) game implementation.
+To make the GUI, we used the Rust binding [GTK+ 3 library](http://gtk-rs.org/docs/gtk/index.html).
+This library is not thread safe; however, it provides several functions that we utilized to allow for polling the server and keeping game states synchronized (like idle_add).
+Several places in our mod.rs code, we need to clone variables as we move them into closures.
+This may seem inefficient, but due to the GTK API, each clone is only the cost of a pointer copy.
+To read more about this, please refer to a section of the GTK-rs documentation [here](http://gtk-rs.org/tuto/closures).

 Functionality of GUI:
 * **poll_server**: polls server continuously to check whether other player has made a move